jtv/libpqxx/README.md

-Your first program will involve the libpqxx classes "connection" (see headers `pqxx/connection_base.hxx` and `pqxx/connection.hxx`), and `work` (a convenience typedef for `transaction<>` which conforms to the interface defined in `pqxx/transaction_base.hxx`).
+Your first program will involve the libpqxx classes "connection" (see headers `pqxx/connection_base.hxx` and `pqxx/connection.hxx`), and `work` (a convenience alias for `transaction<>` which conforms to the interface defined in `pqxx/transaction_base.hxx`).

 These `*.hxx` headers are not the ones you include in your program.
 Instead,